mccurcio/mccurcio.github.io/_posts/r/2022-04-28-r-shortcuts-comments.md

 ---
-title: "How to Insert Comments For .r & .rmd"
+title: "How to Insert Comments For .r & "".rmd"
 tags: R
 ---